-David Rowan is the Editor-at-Large of Wired UK, the award-winning magazine that reports on technical innovations and the people and businesses that are building the future of an increasingly technology-driven society.
+David Rowan is the founding Editor of Wired UK, the award-winning magazine that reports on technical innovations and the people and businesses that are building the future of an increasingly technology-driven society.
 Under David's leadership, Wired has extended its reach into apps, branded conferences and a tech consulting business.

 Before his current position, David reported on technology issues for The Times and Channel 4 News; amongst some unusual briefs (literally!), the latter required him to illustrate the new iPod Video from the set of an 'adult' film!